NLADC/ddosdb/README_ddosdb.md

 If everything seems to be running you can upload fingerprints to the database using the [ddos_dissector](https://github.com/ddos-clearing-house/ddos_dissector), using one of the user accounts (with upload permissions) that you created.

 Once you have a number of (example) fingerprints in the ddosdb, you can get an overview of all entries on the [overview page](https://localhost:8000/overview).

+## Acknowledge

+The development of the clearing house was partly funded by the European Union’s Horizon 2020 Research and Innovation program under Grant Agreement No 830927.
+It will be used by the Dutch National Anti-DDoS Coalition, a self-funded public-private initiative to collaboratively protect Dutch organizations and the wider Internet community from DDoS attacks.
+Websites: https://www.concordia-h2020.eu/ and https://www.nomoreddos.org/en/